romeronathan-stclair/Ford-IMS/README.md

 redis-server
 ```
 5. Open a new terminal window and navigate to the project's root directory
-6. Run the following command to install all the required dependencies mentioned in the package.json file
+6. Run the following command to install all the required dependencies mentioned in the package.json file:
 ```
 npm install
 ```